VivekHaridas-01/Automated-Job-Scraper/README.md

 # Automated-Job-Scraper
 ## Introduction
 The **Automated Job Scraper** is a Generative AI agent designed to simplify the job-hunting process.
-It aggregates job listings from platforms like Indeed, LinkedIn, Glassdoor, and others, based on user-defined preferences such as role, location, and resume skill set.
+It aggregates job listings from platforms like Indeed based on user-defined preferences such as role, location, and resume skill set.
 The project leverages advanced scraping techniques and AI-based analysis to provide relevant job listings tailored to the user's profile.

 ## Getting Started
 To set up the project and install the necessary dependencies, follow these steps: